MeertenR/cardano-node/README.rst

 Pretty printing CBOR encoded files
 ----------------------------------

-It may be useful to print the on chain representations of blocks, delegation certificates, txs and update proposals.
+It may be useful to print the on-chain representations of blocks, delegation certificates, txs and update proposals.
 There are two commands that do this (for any cbor encoded file):

 To pretty print as CBOR:
 ``cabal exec cardano-cli -- pretty-print-cbor --filepath CBOREncodedFile``